confluentmedical/nitinol-design-concepts/115-open-frame-shape-set/README.md

 For the expansion analysis, the only essential field output is displacement U for the final frame of the final step.
 It is usually also interesting to report strain LE and superelasticity internal state variables SDV as well, including at intermediate steps.
 ![field-output](115-field-output.png)

+## Next

+After completing shape setting, the next and final topic in this series is [Fatigue Simulation](../120-open-frame-fatigue).

 ## Credits